rsn2209/hello-word/README.md

 # hello-word
-this repository is to practice thsis page is branch named readme-edits
+this repository is to practice
+this page is branch named readme-edits